sparkle3704/CarSoccer/README.md

 Bug: unnatural dodges

-Todo: Add other features: add more sound effects, music, gamemodes (maybe not), other effects (idk), beautify/modify some textures.
+Todo: Add more sound effects, music, gamemodes (maybe not), other effects (idk), beautify/modify some textures, clean up, free up, destroy all textures after the game.